Handy guide to the London Underground

 The Oyster Card

 The Oyster Card is a rechargeable card with a balance that makes transport fares cheaper than buying a single ticket.
-As you use the card to travel on the London Underground, the balance is deducted from the card.
+As you use the card to travel on the London Underground, the balance will be deducted from the card.

 During peak hours the 'peak fare' applies Monday to Friday between 6.30am and 9.30am and 4pm and 7pm while the 'off peak' fare applies at all other times, weekends and public holidays.